 This course provides an introduction to concepts, theories, and research in educational psychology.
-The topics covered include cognitive development during the school years, learning theories, instructional approaches, motivation, assessment, and individual differences.
+The topics covered include cognitive, social and physical development during the school years, learning theories, instructional approaches, motivation, assessment, and individual differences.
 This course is recommended for students who are interested in teaching or coaching school-aged children.

 - Foundations of educational psychology

 - What is educational psychology?

 - Goals of educational psychology.

 - Development during the school years

 - Social and emotional.

 - Exceptional learners.